 f.
 Explanation of any discrepancies between entries regarding pooled business on the assumed and ceded reinsurance schedules of the lead entity and corresponding entries on the assumed and ceded reinsurance schedules of other pool participants;

 g.
-Description of intercompany sharing, if other than in accordance with the pool participation percentage, of the Provision for OverdueReinsurance (Schedule F, Part 8) and the write-off of uncollectible reinsurance;
+Description of intercompany sharing, if other than in accordance with the pool participation percentage, of the Aging of Ceded Reinsurance (Schedule F, Part 3) and the write-off of uncollectible reinsurance;

 h.
 Amounts due to/from the lead entity and all affiliated entities participating in the intercompany pool as of the balance sheet date.